dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 ![Document Tree](DocumentTree.png)

-The Documents Tree includes a listing of all documents in a patient chart categorized by document type, as configured by the hospital.
+The Documents Tree includes a listing of all documents in a patient chart categorized by document type, as configured by the organization.
 It frames the Documents Tree and is located on the left-hand side of the Account Screen.
 Icons next to document names in the Documents Tree indicate document types.
 Each document in the Documents Tree uses an icon or bolding to give information about the document.
-Listed below are Document Indicators.

 |Icon    |Meaning |
 |--------|--------|